Henry Cho

 Henry Cho (born December 30, 1962) is an American stand-up comedian.
 His work can be heard nationwide several times weekly on SiriusXM Radio's Channel 98, Laugh USA, Sirius Radio's Jeff and Larry's Comedy Roundup Channel 97, and Pandora Radio's PG Comedy Radio Channel.
-Cho is notable for being one of the only Asian-American acts to appear regularly on the Grand Ole Opry and, on January 6, 2023, became the first Asian-American invited to become a member of the Opry.
+Cho is one of the few Asian-American acts to appear regularly on the Grand Ole Opry and on January 6, 2023, he became the first Asian-American invited to become a member of the Opry.

 Biography

-Cho, who is of Korean descent, was born and raised in Knoxville and went into stand-up comedy in 1986.
-He attended West High School, the University of Tennessee at Knoxville, and moved to Los Angeles, California in 1989 to pursue his career, but always with the intent of returning to his roots in Tennessee.
+Of Korean descent, Cho was born and raised in Knoxville, Tennessee.
+His father worked at Oak Ridge National Laboratory.
+He entered standup comedy in 1986.
+He attended West High School, the University of Tennessee at Knoxville and moved to Los Angeles, California, in 1989 to pursue his career, but always with the intent of returning to his roots in Tennessee.

 Cho often uses his childhood experiences as an Asian American in the South in his comedy.
-"I'm an Asian with a Southern accent," remarks Cho.
+"I'm an Asian with a Southern accent," he said.
 "To a lot of people, that right there is funny."

-In interviews, Cho has stated that he is a practicing Christian.
+In interviews, Cho has said he is a practicing Christian.